tony48/KOS/doc/source/structures/celestial_bodies/atmosphere.rst

     The altitude at which the atmosphere is "officially" advertised as ending. (actual ending value differs, see below).

+.. attribute:: Atmosphere:MOLARMASS

+    :type: :ref:`scalar <scalar>`
+    :acces: Get only

+    The Molecular Mass of the gas the atmosphere is composed of.
+    Units are in kg/mol.
+    `Wikipedia Molar Mass Explanation <https://en.wikipedia.org/wiki/Molar_mass>`_.

+.. attribute:: Atmosphere:ADIABATICINDEX

+    :type: :ref:`scalar <scalar>`
+    :access: Get only

+    The Adiabatic index of the gas the atmosphere is composed of.
+    `Wikipedia Adiabatic Index Explanation <https://en.wikipedia.org/wiki/Heat_capacity_ratio>`_.

+.. attribute:: Atmosphere:ADBIDX

+    :type: :ref:`scalar <scalar>`
+    :access: Get only

+    A shorthand alias for :attr:ADIABATICINDEX.

+.. method:: Atmosphere:ALTITUDETEMPERATURE(altitude)

+    :parameter: altitude (:ref:`scalar <scalar>`) the altitude to query temperature at.
+    :access: Get only

+    Returns an approximate atmosphere temperature on this world at the given altitude.
+    Note that this is only approximate because the temperature will vary depending on the sun position in the sky (i.e. your latitude and what time of day it is).

+.. method:: Atmosphere:ALTTEMP(altitude)

+   A shorthand alias for :meth:ALTITUDETEMPERATURE(altitude).

 Deprecated Suffix
 -----------------